DPotoyan/Chem324/_sources/ch01/note02.md

 $$\rho({\nu}) =  k_B T \cdot \frac{8\pi}{c^3}\nu^2$$

-- Energy distribution shoots to infinity at high $\nu$ (or low $\lambda$).
+- **Ultraviolet catastrophe:** Energy distribution shoots to infinity at high $\nu$ (or low $\lambda$).
 This is known as the ultraviolet catastrophe!
 If you integrate $\rho$ over all frequencies it will give you a total amount of radiation which in this case will be infinite!
 A light bulb can destroy the universe!
 Something is off with our classical prediction.

 :::{admonition} Quiz